mattdrose/backpackjs/README.md

 I love jQuery, but I hate bloat.
 The struggle is real.
 BackpackJS helps you keep the syntax of jQuery, while replacing it with your own vanilla javascript.

 BackpackJS is two things: a way to select DOM elements, and a way to add plugins and helpers to manipulate selected elements.
 That's it.
 There's nothing fancy here—just an interface that helps you do your thing.
-It's like programming on air.

 | Library       | Minified | gzip  |
 | ------------- |---------:| -----:|